 The Department of Computer Science prepares students for these roles by offering a Bachelor of Science in Computer Science (B.S.C.S.) degree, a Bachelor of Arts (B.A.) degree with a major in Computer Science, a Bachelor of Science in Informatics (B.S.I.) degree with a major in bioinformatics, a Master of Science in Computer Science, and a Doctor of Philosophy in Computer Science.

 A Computer Science minor is offered for students in other programs.

-We seek to be the preeminent Computer Science Department in the country, known for quality education and leading edge research.
+We seek to be an outstanding Computer Science Department, known for quality education and leading edge research.